kazurayam/KatalonDiscussion9316/README.md

 - [Writing Data in Excel](https://forum.katalon.com/discussion/9316/writing-data-in-excel)

-The questioner of the post wanted Katalon Test Cases/Test Suites to write data into an Excel file.
+The questioner of the post wanted multiple Test Cases in a Test Suite to write data into a single Excel file.

 I think that the theme is not trivial.
 It requires appropriate design and some amount of programming efforts.
 I tried to create a demo project here.